AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 This indivisibility effect can be specified via aspect :ada:`Atomic`.
 As a result, all reads and updates of such an object as a whole are indivisible.
-In practice that means that the entire object is accessed with one instruction per access.
+In practice that means that the entire object is accessed with one load or store instruction.
 For a 16-bit object, all 16-bits are loaded and stored at once.
 For a 32-bit object, all 32-bits at once, and so on.
 The upper limit is the size of the largest machine scalar that the processor can manipulate with one instruction, as